IIIT-Sricity-FSD-2024-2028/1_FinStack/README.md

 ↓
 Expense Closure

-Each stage of the workflow is recorded in the audit log to ensure transparency and traceability.
+Each stage of the workflow is recorded in the audit log to ensure transparency and also traceability.

 ---